Krystian120413/MaestrMusicApp/README.md

-# This is a backend site of the Maestr music app
+# This is a backend side of the Maestr music app